Master of Science in Information Systems

 Additional Course Work (9 Units)

 This option will require approval of the MSIS director and is only intended for exceptional circumstances in which a student cannot select one of the other three options.
 In such a case, the student is required to take three electives (9 units).
 The additional electives will require approval of the MSIS director.
 It is also noted that this option requires nine units of additional course work to satisfy the capstone requirement and results in a total of 57 units (rather than 54 units) in order to complete the requirements for the MSIS degree.
-Students are discouraged from choosing this option, however, under special circumstances, a student granted this option acknowledges and accepts that this option requires an additional 3-units of course work bringing the total number of units required for graduation to 57 units instead of the 54 units required from the other three capstone requirement alternatives.
+Students are discouraged from choosing this option.
+However, under special circumstances, a student granted this option acknowledges and accepts that this option requires an additional 3 units of course work beyond that required by the other three capstone requirement alternatives, bringing the total number of units required for graduation to 54 units instead of the 51 units required by the other three capstone requirement alternatives.

 MSIS GRADUATION PETITION PROCESS